Detection of Two-Way Outliers in Multivariate Data and Application to Cheating Detection in Educational Tests: Statistical Decision Theory

-We denote $D_i$ as the decision on test taker $i$, where $D_i = 1$ means flagging the test taker as a cheater and $D_i = 0$ otherwise.
-Then a false positive happens when $D_i = 1$ and $\xi_i = 0$ and a false negative happens when $D_i = 0$ and $\xi_i = 1$.
-As mentioned previously, decisions on the detection of cheaters involve trade-off between these two types of errors, whose importance is usually asymmetric.
-Suppose the relative cost of a false positive is $\varpi \in (0,1)$ and that of a false negative is $1-\varpi$, then the Bayes risk becomes
+As individuals and items are essentially mathematically exchangeable, we only discuss the Bayesian decision theory for the detection of outlying individuals.
+We denote $D_i$ as the decision on individual $i$, where $D_i = 1$ means flagging the individual as an outlier and $D_i = 0$ otherwise.
+A false positive error happens when $D_i = 1$ and $\xi_i = 0$ and a false negative error happens when $D_i = 0$ and $\xi_i = 1$.
+Decisions on the detection of outlying individuals involve a trade-off between these two types of errors, whose importance may be asymmetric.
+For example, in the application to the detection of item preknowledge, a false positive error corresponds to an innocent test taker being flagged as a cheater and a false negative error corresponds to a cheater not being flagged.
+These two types of errors have substantially different consequences \citep{skorupski2017case}.

+To apply Bayesian decision theory to this classification problem, we need to specify the relative cost of a false positive error, denoted by $\zeta \in (0,1)$, which further implies that the relative cost of a false negative error is $1-\zeta$.
+Then the Bayes risk is defined as